wgxcodersdc/organization/code_of_conduct.md

 # Code of Conduct

-Our overall Code of Conduct for in-person events and online behavior is the same as the global Women Who Code [Code of Conduct](https://www.womenwhocode.com/codeofconduct).

 For _Slack_, if a member is reported to have violated our policy or their behavior has created a toxic or hostile environment for the rest of the members in the group, then the following actions are a guideline as to how to handle the situation :
 1. On first offense, a warning will be issued and a dialogue will ensue with one of the leads and/or a director as to the specific behavior that caused the warning.
 2. On second offense, the member's account will be temporarily suspended for a determined amount of time.
 The member will be notified about the suspension and the reasons why it was enacted in an email.